-MRSC is currently aware of 10 regional fire protection service authorities in Washington.
-Nine are in Western Washington, but in 2015 the West Benton Regional Fire Authority became the first RFPSA in Eastern Washington.
+MRSC is currently aware of 13 regional fire protection service authorities in Washington, almost all in Western Washington.
+In 2015, the West Benton Regional Fire Authority became the first RFPSA in Eastern Washington.

 - West Benton Fire & Rescue (established 2015) - West Benton Fire Authority consists of Prosser and Benton County Fire Protection District No. 3, replacing a former interlocal agreement.
 Earlier RFPSA attempt failed in 2010 general election.

 - South Beach Regional Fire Authority (established 2017) - City of Westport, Pacific County FPD No. 5, and Grays Harbor County FPDs No. 3, 11, and 14

 - Puget Sound Regional Fire Authority (established 2010, formerly Kent Fire Department RFA) - Includes City of Kent and King County FPD No. 37 (Covington annexed); provides service to SeaTac

 - Renton Regional Fire Authority (established 2016) - Includes City of Renton and King County FPD No. 25

 - Valley Regional Fire Authority (established 2007) - Cities of Algona, Auburn, and Pacific